quinlan-lab/constraint-tools/README.md

 ```
 --train-regions STR
       Bed-format file containing a list of genomic intervals on which the model is to be trained.
+--train-regions-label STR
+      A string to label the corresponding slurm job
 ```

 Optional arguments for `train-germline-model-Nonly` are: